Would you pay to keep diners at your favorite restaurant off of their cell phones? A restaurant in L.A. is doing just that.

 4. You are sitting at the Department of Motor Vehicles, waiting your turn, when you hear loud screams, yells, and the sound of zombies from the phone the person next to you is holding.
 Turn off the sound to your phone when in use.
 The sounds from games, applications or other uses can be disruptive for those around you.

 5. You are sitting in the theatre, watching the new release intently.
 The climactic scene is unfolding, when a bright light shines below you, drawing your attention and making you miss a vital part of the movie; someone has just opened their cell phone to respond to a text message.
 Keep your cell phone off during movies.

-7. You are waiting in line at the bank with your child, when the latest hardcore rap song starts playing from the pocket of the person in front of you – it is their ringtone.
+7. You are waiting in line at the bank with your child when the latest hardcore rap song starts playing from the pocket of the person in front of you – it is their ringtone.
 When possible, keep your cell phone on vibrate.
-If you have your phone in a briefcase or bag, and need it on ring, keep it on the default ringer.
+If you have your phone in a briefcase or bag and need it on the ring, keep it on the default ringer.
 This is so that you will not disturb others with an obnoxious song or ringtone.

 While tech etiquette is constantly changing, here is one simple rule that will always apply: imagine you are the other person, and if you would find it rude, then do not do it.

 Are we missing any rules?
 If so, tell us in the comment section below.